MD-Studio/cerise/docs/source/configuration.rst

 a different image for each container.
 Cerise Client uses this functionality.

-Finally, key ``rest-service`` has the hostname and port on which the REST service should listen.
+Finally, key ``rest-service`` has the hostname and port on which the REST service should listen, as well as the external URL on which it is available.
 If you want the service to be available to the outside world, this should be the IP address of the network adaptor to listen on, or ``0.0.0.0`` to listen on all adaptors.
 Note that a service running inside a Docker container needs to have ``0.0.0.0`` for it to be accessible from outside the container.

+Since the service needs to pass URLs to the client sometimes, it needs to know at which URL it is available to the client.
+This is specified by ``base-url``, which should contain the first part of the URL to the REST API, before the ``/jobs`` part.
+Alternatively, you can set the CERISE_BASE_URL environment variable to this value.

 .. _compute-resource-configuration: